-If visitors have done all their DIY holidays at home they can start dreaming about their next epic British road trip, taking in the best sights with a soundtrack to match.
-They’ll feel the freedom as they imagine coasting around the nations, from Scotland to Cornwall, on country roads that avoid motorway jams and instead journey into the unexpected.
-So, why wait?
-It’s time for them to crank up the volume and get dreaming with our five top drives.
+Done all your DIY holidays at home?
+Start dreaming about your next epic British road trip, taking in the best sights with a soundtrack to match.
+Feel the freedom as you coast around the nations, from Scotland to Cornwall, on country roads that avoid motorway jams and instead journey into the unexpected.
+Crank up the volume and get planning with our five top drives:

 Like this?
 Love English Gardens: Build in stops at some of the country’s most beautiful gardens, from Kew to Longleat.

-For an unforgettable journey, visitors can take Scotland’s North Coast 500 (NC500).
+For an unforgettable journey, take Scotland’s North Coast 500 (NC500).
 This 830km route starts and ends at Inverness, where Outlander fans can visit the Culloden Battlefield.
-As Scotland celebrates its Year of Coasts and Waters, explorers can travel the Highlands’ wild coast roads, historic towns and seaside villages.
-They can even take in John O’Groats and the Black Isle, Wester Ross, as well as the exhilarating Bealach na Bà and Caithness.
+As Scotland celebrates its Year of Coasts and Waters, travel the Highlands’ wild coast roads, historic towns and seaside villages.
+Take in John O’Groats and the Black Isle, Wester Ross, as well as the exhilarating Bealach na Bà and Caithness.
 The soundtrack can only be Scotland’s favourite twins, The Proclaimers and I’m Gonna Be (500 Miles).

-At the other end of the country, travellers can motor around the stunning Cornish coast, along a 450km loop that takes in the nation’s best surfing spots like Newquay, the world-famous gardens of the Eden Project and towns including St Ives, Padstow and Fowey, with their gourmet restaurants, art galleries and hip B&Bs.
-Culture buffs can see the filming locations of Poldark and make time to visit St Michael’s Mount and Tintagel, rumoured to be the birthplace of the legendary King Arthur.
+At the other end of the country, motor around the stunning Cornish coast, along a 450km loop that takes in the nation’s best surfing spots like Newquay, the world-famous gardens of the Eden Project and towns including St Ives, Padstow and Fowey, with their gourmet restaurants, art galleries and hip B&Bs.
+See the filming locations of Poldark and make time to visit St Michael’s Mount and Tintagel, rumoured to be the birthplace of the legendary King Arthur.
 They might not be from Cornwall, but the only option for such an epic coastal adventure has to be The Beach Boys.

 Like this?
-Love England’s Atlantic Highway: If visitors don’t fancy the whole circuit, they can just take the 113km stretch of the A39, from Barnstaple, in Devon, to Fraddon, Cornwall – known as one of the world’s best drives.
+Love England’s Atlantic Highway.
+If you don’t fancy the whole circuit, just take the 113km stretch of the A39, from Barnstaple, in Devon, to Fraddon, Cornwall – known as one of the world’s best drives.

-Those in search of epic beauty and classic soundracks can see the wonders of Wales, which is celebrating the Year of Outdoors, along The Cambrian Way.
-This 300km route roams coast-to-coast from Victorian seaside resort Llandudno, through Snowdonia and the Brecon Beacons National Parks, to the medieval might of Caerphilly Castle and cosmopolitan capital Cardiff.
-Visitors should download Tom Jones’ Greatest Hits, pronto.
+See the wonders of Wales, which is celebrating the Year of Outdoors, along The Cambrian Way.
+This 300km route roams coast to coast from Victorian seaside resort Llandudno, through Snowdonia and the Brecon Beacons National Parks, to the medieval might of Caerphilly Castle and cosmopolitan capital Cardiff.
+Download Tom Jones’ Greatest Hits, pronto.

 Like this?
-Love the North Pennines: Another stunning drive nearby is along the A686, from Penrith in Cumbria.
+Love the North Pennines, located in north England: Another stunning drive nearby is along the A686, from Penrith in Cumbria.
 It’s a winding 72km route that passes the North Pennines and ends at Roman Corbridge and Hadrian’s Wall.